Physical Theater Festival

 Location: Wirtz Center Chicago @ Abbot Hall 710 N Lakeshore Drive, Chicago IL 60611

-This workshop is for anyone who wants to turn lived experience into storytelling—whether you’re a theater artist or writing for the first time.
+This workshop is for anyone who wants to turn lived experience into storytelling.

-If you’ve ever felt a story inside you but didn’t know where to start, this workshop is for you.
+If you’ve ever felt a story inside you but weren’t sure where to begin, this workshop is for you.

 Come write what only you can tell.